 - Oops!Something went wrong.Please try again later.

-The external fund manager backed by Berkshire Hathaway's Charlie Munger, Li Lu, makes no bones about it when he says 'The biggest investment risk is not the volatility of prices, but whether you will suffer a permanent loss of capital.'
+Warren Buffett famously said, 'Volatility is far from synonymous with risk.'
 So it might be obvious that you need to consider debt, when you think about how risky any given stock is, because too much debt can sink a company.
-Importantly, Global Blood Therapeutics, Inc. (NASDAQ:GBT) does carry debt.
+We note that Global Blood Therapeutics, Inc. (NASDAQ:GBT) does have debt on its balance sheet.
 But should shareholders be worried about its use of debt?

 A Look At Global Blood Therapeutics' Liabilities

-Zooming in on the latest balance sheet data, we can see that Global Blood Therapeutics had liabilities of US$77.9m due within 12 months and liabilities of US$155.7m due beyond that.
-Offsetting these obligations, it had cash of US$531.9m as well as receivables valued at US$14.1m due within 12 months.
-So it actually has US$312.4m more liquid assets than total liabilities.
+According to the last reported balance sheet, Global Blood Therapeutics had liabilities of US$74.1m due within 12 months, and liabilities of US$225.3m due beyond 12 months.
+On the other hand, it had cash of US$386.1m and US$23.9m worth of receivables due within a year.
+So it actually has US$110.6m more liquid assets than total liabilities.

 So How Risky Is Global Blood Therapeutics?